PollyWantsACrack/Bank-server-cash-register-blik-application/README.md

  - Sending code to the bank server
  - Showing the code to the user

-Here is Android Studio project becouse it was too big to push it to GitHub https://drive.google.com/file/d/1NBGeFjYPFShjxlaI3RKxaqHG3bPKQ7C4/view?usp=sharing
+Here is Android Studio project because it was too big to push it to GitHub https://drive.google.com/file/d/1NBGeFjYPFShjxlaI3RKxaqHG3bPKQ7C4/view?usp=sharing